IOxCyber/CyberEssentials/Security-Insights/Common Knowledge/WEB-Vulnerabilities/Server-AND-Client_Side_Vuln.md

 # 1. Client-Side Vulnerabilities → Affect the user's browser or application.
+- Occurs on the user's device (browser, mobile app, or local software) due to insecure code execution.

 # 2. Server-Side Vulnerabilities → Affect the web server or backend systems.
+- Occurs on the web server, database, or backend systems.
+Attackers exploit weak backend security to gain unauthorized access, modify data, or crash services.

 ## Client-Side Vulnerabilities: